shinsa82/tech-memo/README.md

 # tech-memo
 My memo for IT tech.
+This README is a just stub.
+See Wiki pages instead.